AgileRL/AgileRL/docs/tutorials/llm_finetuning/remote_env_server.rst

 The key property is that a **single URL serves the whole rollout group concurrently**.
-When the trainer needs ``batch_size * group_size`` rollouts, it opens that many independent **WebSocket sessions** to the one server, and the server spins up one isolated environment per session — automatically.
+When the trainer needs ``batch_size * group_size`` rollouts, it opens that many independent **WebSocket sessions** to the one server (plus one more for the evaluation env, built lazily at the first evaluation), and the server spins up one isolated environment per session — automatically.
 You never orchestrate the fan-out yourself.

 This tutorial hosts ``game:Sudoku-v0-easy`` (from `GEM <https://github.com/axon-rl/gem>`_) on a laptop and trains ``Qwen/Qwen2.5-1.5B-Instruct`` with CISPO on a GPU server against it.